Rating the States 2018

-IBHS has released the second edition of the Institute’s Rating the States report.
-The study assesses the progress of 18 hurricane-prone coastal states along the Gulf of Mexico and the Atlantic Coast in strengthening their residential building code systems since IBHS’ original 2012 report.
+IBHS has released a new edition of the Institute’s Rating the States report.
+In continuity with prior reports published in 2012 and 2015, Rating the States 2018 assesses the progress of 18 hurricane-prone coastal states along the Gulf of Mexico and the Atlantic Coast in strengthening their residential building codes.

 IBHS evaluated 47 key data points to assess the effectiveness of the states’ residential building code programs, including code adoption and enforcement; building official training and certification; and licensing requirements for construction trades who implement building code provisions.

 In addition to the rating scale, the report offers specific guidance with suggestions each state could follow as they seek to update and improve their code systems.